Ruby: The King of Gemstones (Unheated & Pigeon Blood)

-If you’re still wondering whether is ruby really sapphire, the answer is yes!
-Both ruby and sapphire are types of corundum, differentiated by their chromium content.
-This is why they share the same hardness of 9.0 on the Mohs scale.
+Did you know that Ruby and Sapphire are actually the same mineral?
+Both are varieties of Corundum, sharing the same exceptional hardness of 9.0 on the Mohs scale—second only to diamond.
 Chromium content also determines the strength and colour intensity of the gemstone.
 Sapphires typically have less than 0.5% chromium, while rubies usually contain more than 0.9%.

 Both gemstones have excellent durability, making them ideal for daily jewellery such as rings or pendants.
 However, only the vivid, saturated red colour of a ruby is known as ‘Pigeon Blood Ruby‘.